 Get one of our waterproof corflute signs to erect on your property (standard size – 600mm x 900mm)

 Signs are $20 each (SOS members get their first one for only $15 !).

 TO ORDER A SIGN and arrange payment & collection:

-INSTEAD, EMAIL US DIRECTLY using firstname.lastname@example.org, stating your name, the number of signs you want, when you want to pick them up, and which suburb you want to pick up from – McKinnon, Richmond or St Kilda West.
+EMAIL US DIRECTLY at email@example.com, stating your name, the number of signs you want, when you’d prefer to collect them, and which suburb you want to pick up from – McKinnon, Richmond or St Kilda West.

-Payment is by cash or cheque on pickup from the most convenient suburb for you.
+Payment is by cash or cheque on pickup.
 If you prefer direct transfer, payment must be made a day or so before pickup so the transaction can be confirmed prior to collection.

-NOTE 1: Once or twice in the last two decades a council has suggested (unsuccessfully) that erection of signs like this requires a planning permit.
-However, most council signage by-laws that we are aware of specify that requirements for non-commercial signs apply only to advertising events and activities (eg run by community groups).
-This is quite different to an individual home owner’s right to protest, as long as your sign is erected on your private property and not in a position where it could interfere with drivers’ vision.
+NOTE 1: A council has occasionally suggested that erection of signs requires a planning permit.
+However, most council signage by-laws specify that requirements for non-commercial signs apply only to advertising events and activities (eg run by community groups).
+This is quite different to an individual home owner’s right to protest, as long as your sign is erected on your private property and not where it could interfere with drivers’ vision.

 NOTE 2: Some community group members also use these signs at local auctions to create discussion and to let potential developers know that the local community is likely to oppose permit applications for inappropriate new development.

 So what’s “inappropriate”?
 The simplest definition is where the proposal doesn’t comply with the relevant guidelines and policies in the planning scheme, including neighbourhood character